Updated on July 31, 2024

 Financial loss: A breach caused by data harvesting can lead to significant financial losses for a company, including costs associated with investigating and resolving it, contesting lawsuits, and compensating those affected.
 In addition, a data breach can also harm both your revenues and your customers’ confidence, because of the next point…

 Damage to reputation: Bad news travels fast, and businesses that have suffered from a cyberattack or data breach often struggle to attract customers or clients.
-Incidents like these can cause companies to suffer long-lasting effects on their reputation because information on the internet can linger almost indefinitely.
-As a result, many companies end up being permanently tarnished by the damage caused by the breach.
+Incidents like these can cause long-lasting reputation damage for companies because information on the internet can linger almost indefinitely.
+Just one breach can leave a company permanently tarnished.

 Legal liability: In contrast with many other countries, the United States does not have a single comprehensive data protection law that governs the protection of personal data.
 However, it has enacted hundreds of federal and state laws, creating a complex web of regulations that aim to safeguard the personal information of American citizens.
 So, depending on its circumstances, a company may face prosecution over a data breach, which can lead to fines, lawsuits, and other legal penalties.